-The Windtower hike a short and rewarding hike in Kananaskis Country.
-Located off the Smith Dorrein Highway and it remains a favorite in the provincial park.
-The hike was never on our list, but thanks to a friend’s recommendation we crossed it off for one stunning evening hike.
+The Windtower hike is short and rewarding in Kananaskis Country.
+Located off the Smith Dorrein Highway and remains a favorite in the provincial park.
+The hike was never on our list, but we crossed it off for one stunning evening hike thanks to a friend’s recommendation.

-After a fun four hours, I am so happy that we were able to complete another epic Kananaskis Hike.
+After a fun four hours, I am so happy that we could complete another epic Kananaskis Hike.
 Read on for what to expect while hiking Windtower in Kananaskis Country.

 A Windtower Hike Guide

 The hike starts out pretty mild.
 You’ll hike in the treeline for the first 45 minutes or so until you reach West Wind Pass.
 It’s a steady uphill easy climb to West Wind Pass.
 If you want a nice and short hike – stop here and enjoy the views over the Bow Valley.
 You’ll know you have reached West Wind Pass around 3km when you get above the trees and have awesome views.

 To conquer Windtower, you have at least an hour and some change, more light scrambling, and a moderate incline to go.
 But it’s worth it to continue on.
 The path starts to fall apart a tad bit from West Wind Pass.
 Stay on trails with the AllTrails path.
 We saw two other guys taking a detour to run into them later, saying they got cliffed out.

 The last 1km is a pretty relentless uphill climb in scree once you reach the top stop to admire the views.
 It gets really windy – hence the name – Windtower.
 We hid out in a small rock wall to eat a cliff bar while enjoying the view with epic views.
 Don’t get too close to the edge.
 It is literally a straight drop-off up here.

 Turn around and return the same way you came while enjoying views over the Spray Lakes Reservoir.

 Gear We Recommend